alicankaralar/FireWireAudio/memory-bank/scanner-refactor-plan.md

+---
+**STATUS UPDATE (2025-05-06):** This refactoring plan was successfully implemented on 2025-05-03.
+The `firewire_scanner.cpp` file was broken down into smaller, more manageable files within the `src/tools/scanner/` directory, and the CMakeLists.txt was updated accordingly.
+The original large file was removed.
+---
 # Refactoring Plan for `src/tools/firewire_scanner.cpp`

 **Objective:** Refactor the existing `src/tools/firewire_scanner.cpp` (approx. 1500 lines) into smaller, more manageable files (under 250 lines each) and remove unnecessary code.
 This improves maintainability and aids future development, particularly when working with LLMs.